alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

     ```eval_rst
     .. note::
-        We recommend using ``wget`` in order to install the `batchmode Linux build for AltTester Desktop <https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopLinuxBatchmode.zip>`_ and not put it in the archive because that increases the running time for the entire flow.
+        We recommend using ``wget`` in order to install the `batchmode Linux build for AltTester® Desktop <https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopLinuxBatchmode.zip>`_ and not put it in the archive because that increases the running time for the entire flow.

-        An important note for this setup is that both running in batchmode and using the Linux build require `AltTester Pro License <https://alttester.com/alttester/#pricing>`_.
+        An important note for this setup is that both running in batchmode and using the Linux build require `AltTester® Pro License <https://alttester.com/alttester/#pricing>`_.
     ```

 Please see our shell script examples from the repository: